 In the interpretation of the scene (1r, group a), both manuscripts begin with: "The creation of light brought about the creation of angels, for they have an understanding of light."
 The later manuscript also adds: "and the Earth which is empty and dark represents the dark understanding of the prophets in the time of Synagogia, and the Spirit of God over the waters signifies the Holy Ghost given to the Apostles on the Day of Pentecost."
 Accordingly, Fr.
 167 depicts God surrounded by concourses of angels, but Fr.
 166 additionally features the traditional personification of Synagogia, blindfolded, with the plates of Moses in one hand, and a broken spear in the other.
 Old Testament prophets stand to her right and behind her, the Apostles receive the Holy Ghost in the form of a dove.

 The stylistic difference in the illuminations of these two Bibles also merits attention.
-For example, the side-by-side presentation of the two manuscripts offers an exceptional opportunity to compare the work of Paul and Jean de Limbourg, who completed most of the miniatures of Fr.
-166, fols 1r-32v, with the anonymous masters of their model, Fr.
-167.
+For example, the side-by-side presentation of the two manuscripts offers an exceptional opportunity to compare the work of the anonymous masters of Fr.
+167 which served as a model for Paul and Jean de Limbourg, who completed most of the miniatures of Fr.
+166, fols 1r-32v.

 The comparison of any two of the Bibles Moralisées bears fruit.
 These two manuscripts were selected for comparison in particular because (1) they represent the end of the tradition; (2) because of the direct relationship of the earlier manuscript serving as the model for the later; (3) because Fr.
 167 is the longest and most complete representation of the Bible of any of the other Bibles Moralisées; (4) because of the accessibility of the images via IIIF API.
 Note that the two manuscripts collate extremely closely, but that Fr.
 166 is incomplete and stops in the middle of the Book of Isaiah.